 - Evaluate the training environment for common triggers of asthma

-- Use a longer warm-up period can cool down to prevent quick-changing physiological conditions
+- Using a longer warm-up period can cool down to prevent quick-changing physiological conditions

 - Swimming, cycling, and walking are less likely to trigger events than running

-- Participation in sports that have stop-and-go activities are less likely for triggering EIA compared to long endurance activity
+- Participation in sports that have stop-and-go activities is less likely to trigger EIA compared to long endurance activity

 - 60 – 80% HRR is recommended for aerobics